-We’re only as needy as our unmet needs Founder of Attachment Theory, John Bowlby
+"We’re only as needy as our unmet needs."—John Bowlby, founder of attachment theory

 Most of us consider it one of the worst possible invectives to hurl at another human being, conjuring stark images of pitiable panic and desperation.
-We imagine tearful pleas (“give me another chance!”), angry accusations (“you’ve never really cared!”), and late night calls and text messages demanding an immediate response (“where are you?”).
+We imagine tearful pleas (“give me another chance!”), angry accusations (“you’ve never really cared!”), and late-night calls and text messages demanding an immediate response (“where are you?”).

 As ill-defined as the experience of neediness seems to be, psychologists have made great strides in unpacking this complex state of mind.
 One line of research, which emerged from an attempt to better understand depression, sheds a good deal of light on what makes neediness so incredibly painful.
 Defining neediness, rather inelegantly, as “a generalized, undifferentiated dependence on others and feelings of helplessness and fears of desertion and abandonment,” the investigators discovered that it has an important relationship to depression.
 The needy often feel hopeless and unhappy.
 But that’s the least surprising finding in these studies.

 You’ll notice that the diffuse, inchoate nature of neediness is woven into its definition.
-That turns out to be extremely important, because there’s a related factor, connectedness—“a valuing of relationships and sensitivity to the effects of our actions on others”—that has relatively little to do with depression.
-Both items are part of the same scale, dependency, but neediness, it seems, is the unhealthy version of our craving for contact, marked more by helplessness, fear, and passivity than any clear emotional request.
+That turns out to be extremely important because there’s a related factor, connectedness—“a valuing of relationships and sensitivity to the effects of our actions on others”—that has relatively little to do with depression.
+Both items are part of the same scale, dependency; but neediness, it seems, is the unhealthy version of our craving for contact, marked more by helplessness, fear, and passivity than any clear emotional request.
 The connected are open about what they want from relationships.
 The same can’t be said for the needy.

 To be sure, the needy want something—insatiably, in fact—but short of instant attention and constant reassurance, it isn’t terribly clear to themselves or anyone around them what exactly they’re looking for.
 This is perhaps the most vexing thing about neediness.
-It gnaws at us, driving us to chase after contact, advice, signs of love, but none of these actions seem to quell its fury.
+It gnaws at us, driving us to chase after contact, advice, and signs of love, but none of these actions seem to quell its fury.
 And now we know why.
 When researchers put neediness under the microscope, they find overwhelming fear, not need, at its unseemly core.
 Neediness is the formless shadow of healthy dependency.

 Attachment researchers, who also examine needy behavior, have arrived at a similar conclusion.
 At the heart of attachment theory is the assumption that we all—all of us—have a basic, primal drive to connect.
 It’s wired into us, after millions of years of evolution, because on our own, we humans are weak, relatively defenseless creatures.
-That’s why emotional isolation registers in one of the most primitive areas of our brain—the amygdala—as a life and death situation (scientists call this the “primal panic”).
+That’s why emotional isolation registers in one of the most primitive areas of our brain—the amygdala—as a life-and-death situation (scientists call this the “primal panic”).

 It’s not need, then, that engenders neediness.
-It’s fear— fear of our own needs for connection and the possibility that they won’t ever be met.
+It’s fear of our own needs for connection and the possibility that they won’t ever be met.
 That’s what hurtles us into the abject despair of neediness.
 The only way to get rid of a need is to satisfy it, and the more anxious we are about having it, the more quickly we want it met.
-Overcoming neediness therefore demands that we disentangle the need from the fear, and there a number of ways to do this:
+Overcoming neediness, therefore, demands that we disentangle the need from the fear, and there a number of ways to do this:

-2) Get connected.
+- Get connected.
 The researchers discovered a healthy version of dependency, one that involves a valuing of relationships.
 It’s not just more active, it’s more direct.
 Make clear requests.
 Neediness is all about blindly reaching when you don’t even know what you’re reaching for.
 Connectedness is about effectively depending on others.

-3) Practice emotional mindfulness.
+- Practice emotional mindfulness.
 Rather than acting on what you think you need, sit down and write about the feelings you’re having.
 Are you afraid of being alone?
 What’s it like to simply focus on that without trying to flee it by seeking contact?
 Instead of trying to get rid of the feeling, try to understand it.
 Not only does that make it easier for you to recognize and express your needs more clearly, it teaches you how to tolerate them.

 When all is said and done, the key to overcoming neediness is to respect your needs for connection instead of fearing them.
 When you do, the chaos of neediness gives way to the clarity of intimacy.
 And everyone’s happier for it.

-A version of this article previously appeared in the Huffington Post
+A version of this post previously appeared in Huffington Post.

 © 2012 by Craig Malkin, Ph.D.
 All rights reserved.